Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

-In \cite{bondal_orlov:semiorthogonal}, it is shown that if $Z$ is a smooth intersection of quadric fourfolds and contains a line (which is always the case over an algebraically closed field of characteristic zero), then there is a direct way to construct a universal family of spinor bundles on $Z$.
-In the relative case this translates into another proof of Corollary \ref{firstway}.
+Recall that in \cite{bondal_orlov:semiorthogonal}, it is shown that if $Z$ is a smooth intersection of quadric fourfolds and contains a line (which is always the case over an algebraically closed field of characteristic zero), then there is a direct way to construct a universal family of spinor bundles on $Z$.
+In the relative case this translates into another proof of Proposition \ref{prop:mod-theoretical}.

-\begin{remark} This moduli space-theoretic interpretation holds for any complete intersection of two even dimensional $2n$ quadric fibrations $W \to Y$.
-Indeed, there exists a hyperelliptic fibration $T \to Y$ and a quasi-universal family on $T$, giving rise to the equivalence $\Db(T,\omega) \simeq \cat{A}_W$, where $\omega$ is Brauer class representing the obstruction to the existence of a universal family.
-The existence of a linear space of dimension $(n-1)$ in $W$ over $Y$ will then imply the vanishing of $\omega$.

-Suppose $Y$ is rational and $n \geq 2$.
-Then combining Theorem \ref{linerational} with the previous considerations, we get that if $W$ contains a linear space of dimension $(n-1)$ over $Y$ (and hence a line), it is rational and representable in dimension $\dim(Y) + 1$ (i.e.\ in codimension $2n - 2$).